Updated on May 8, 2023

 Under Texas law, separate property is not subject to division upon divorce.
 Texas Family Code recognizes any property acquired by either spouse before the marriage to be their separate property.
 In addition, gifts and inheritances received by one spouse during the marriage are also considered separate property.

-Even if you keep your separate property in your name, you are at risk of losing it if you commingle it with your community property.
+Even if you keep your separate property in your name, you risk losing it if you commingle it with your community property.
 A common example of commingling is using separate property funds to purchase community property or to pay for household expenses.

 Your Retirement May Be Marital Property

-Many people going through a divorce assume that the benefits they earn on the job belong to them alone, but – again – this is not how it works.
-While a retirement account that you brought into your marriage with you is likely to be your own separate property, any increase in its value over the course of your marriage is almost certainly marital property.
+Many people going through a divorce assume that the benefits they earn on the job belong to them alone, but this is not how it works.
+While a retirement account that you brought into your marriage with you is likely to be your own separate property, any increase in its value during your marriage is almost certainly marital property.
 Ultimately, the line between marital and separate property can be elusive.

 Your Business May Be Marital Property

 If you brought a business with you into the marriage, you may think it should remain yours alone, but this may not be the case.
-In order to keep your business separate, you must keep its finances distinctly separate from your family finances, which – over the course of a marriage – can be exceptionally difficult.
+To keep your business separate, you must keep its finances distinctly separate from your family finances during your marriage, which can be exceptionally difficult.
 The following factors make maintaining your business’s separate nature far less likely:

 You ran the business but did not pay yourself a reasonable wage, which amounts to you draining your marital assets.